plerpsandplerps/Sprouting-Tales/index.md

 nav_order: 1
 description: Sprouting Tales is a card based tabletop roleplaying game about how characters grow, change, and decay.
 permalink: /
+nav_exclude: true
 ---

 # Introduction

 ---

-Welcome to Sprouting Tales!
+Welcome!

 Sprouting Tales is a card based tabletop roleplaying game about how characters grow, change, and decay.

+More Coming soon
+{: .label .label-yellow }

+---

-Join us on Social Media
+Join us on Social Media:

 [Discord](https://discord.com/invite/tJjGUNJAZP){: .btn .btn-purple }